thehighlandcafe/hioswebcore/README.md

-# HiOSWebServices for HiOSMobile and HiOSMobileWeb by The Highland Cafe™ Global
+# HiOSWebServices for HiOSMobile and HiOSMobileWeb by The Highland Cafe™ Enterprises

 <h2>Hi there!</h2>
 Welcome to the source code for the HiOSWebServices part of the HiOSMobile and HiOSMobileWeb mobile apps!